SchenkelT/SchenkelT/README.md

 ###  Hi, I'am Tim Schenkel👋

 I'am currently working as a network engineer.
-Besides my job run my own blog where I post about my homelab and all kinds of related things.
+Besides my job I run my own blog where I post about my homelab and all kinds of related things.

 #### 📫 Get in touch